 When to choose a CO2 Fire Extinguisher

-These extinguishers are recommended as standard for any building where there’s a risk of electrical fire.
+These extinguishers are recommended as the standard for any building where there’s a risk of an electrical fire.
 Nearly all business premises present this risk, especially offices, schools and hospitals where there’s usually a large amount of electrical equipment on-site.

 Often, a CO2 extinguisher is paired with a foam fire extinguisher in these kind of environments, as this covers the majority of fire risks.

 If you have any queries about the CO2 fire alarms at all, then please don’t hesitate to get in touch with us, we will be more than happy to answer.